phexyz/genetic_algorithm_classifier/README.md

 # Flower Classifier
 This is a flower classifier for the kaggle competition.
+The best accuracy currently is 85%.

 ## How to use the model
 ### Install required packages